Arthie/xwind/README.md

   <img src="https://github.com/Arthie/tailwindcssinjs/raw/master/resources/header.png" alt="tailwindcssinjs">
 </p>

-This repo contains a collection of packages that makes the integration of Tailwind with CSS-in-js libraries easier.
+This repo contains a collection of packages that makes the integration of Tailwind with CSS-in-JS libraries easier.

 ## Why does this exist?